-From health to fiscal impact, college students have genuine concerns about how COVID-19 is affecting their higher education experience.
-In this edition, we share insights regarding students' financial concerns as a result of the COVID-19 pandemic and how these challenges can be minimized as we adjust to our new ‘normal’.
+From health to housing, college students have genuine concerns about how COVID-19 is affecting their higher education experience.
+In this edition, we share insights regarding students’ financial concerns as a result of the COVID-19 pandemic and how these challenges can be minimized as we adjust to our new ‘normal’.

 Prior to COVID-19, the United States economy was fairing well.
 Unemployment was at a 50-year low and price inflation was below the federal target.
 However, with the onset of the pandemic, the labor market was hit hard.

 The forced shutdown caused a surge in unemployment and even forced some companies to close forever.
 The worst impact was felt by retail, entertainment, bars, restaurants, and personal services, such as salons and gyms.

 A larger issue had also been created as a result of the pandemic—there were more workers searching in a labor market with fewer jobs, which could have long-lasting and devastating effects on the U.S. employment rate and economy.

 Young adults have been disproportionately hit with job loss, in part, because of their concentration in the industries and occupations that were hardest hit.
 In addition, college students often rely on federal work-study positions and other jobs on and off campus to make ends meet.